runemadsen/runeform.com/_posts/2016-02-26-canvas-and-shape.md

 Something about designers.

-{% include img.html src="test.svg" caption="In his famous ads for Volkswagen, William Bernbach used the position and size of the car to convey the message of the text." class="media-width" %}

 {% include img.html src="test.svg" caption="Paul Rand uses squares with different rotations to make a playful cover for a children's book." class="media-width" %}